Deadline extended for Vodacom and MTN deal on cheaper data prices

 The report also recommended that these operators reach agreement with the commission on other “pro-poor measures” within three months, and these included free data and zero rating of public benefit organisations.

-On Sunday, the commission said in a statement it has separately had “productive engagements” with the two operators, as well as other affected mobile network operators.
+Yesterday, the commission said it had separately had “productive engagements” with the two operators, as well as other affected mobile network operators.

 “Given that the engagements with the operators are at an advanced stage, the commission has decided to extend the two-month deadline by one month to allow sufficient time to conclude these engagements,” it said.